tiwarylab/amino/README.md

 This is the final, ready-to-use version of AMINO.
 In this directory, there is a script that takes in a COLVAR and outputs the order parameters selected by AMINO, as well as a complete Python 3 implementation of all of the functions used in AMINO.

 ## amino.py

 This is the Python 3 file mentioned above (from the src directory) that contains the function definitions used in AMINO.

+## vector

+This directory is a work in progress towards vectorizing computations to make them run faster.
+Ignore this folder until this README changes.